3052/media/hulu/readme.md

 # Hulu

-1. signup.hulu.com
+1. hulu.com
-2. select
+2. change plan to Hulu
+3. with ads has free trial, but I think no ads has more UHD
-3. email
+4. email
    - mailsac.com
 4. password
 5. name